metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_use_the_standalone_printing_client.md

 Additional notes

-* The property `de.metas.printing.client.endpoint.RestHttpPrintConnectionEndpoint.ServerUrl` contains the URL to which the printing client shall connect.

-* The two properties `de.metas.printing.client.login.apiToken` is basically the credential of an actual metasfrersh user (i.e. the one we created in step 1).
+* The property `de.metas.printing.client.login.apiToken` is basically the credential of an actual metasfresh user (i.e. the one we created in step 1).
 It makes sense to have that user be a dedicated user which has no other purpose than to log on, transmit the printers it has local access to (and their trays) and receive print packages.